princeton-nlp/NLProofS/README.md

 ## Requirements

 1. Download and install [Miniconda Python 3](https://docs.conda.io/en/latest/miniconda.html) (Anaconda should also work).
-1. Clone this repo and `cd` its root.
+1. Clone this repo and `cd` into its root.
 1. Install Python dependencies: `conda env create -f nlproofs.yaml`.
 You may need to edit [nlproofs.yaml](./nlproofs.yaml) according to your system, e.g., use a different CUDA version.
 If you have trouble running the installation command, you may also manually install the packages in [nlproofs.yaml](./nlproofs.yaml) in whatever way that works for you.
 1. Activate the conda environment: `conda activate nlproofs`, and prepend the root of this repo to the `PYTHONPATH` environment variable.